pathtofile/Sealighter/docs/SCENARIOS.md

 Let's Create a Sealighter trace with two providers:
 1. A Process Trace, where we'll get all process starts (Event Id 2)
-2. A WPP trace for the ShellExecute provider, searching for any event that contains the string "cmd.exe" The config will look like this:
+2. A TraceLogging trace for the ShellExecute provider, searching for any event that contains the string "cmd.exe" The config will look like this:
 ```json
 {